NathanHarger/Clipboard-Documentation/source/index.html.md

 ###Text Upload
 Parameter   | Description
 ---------    | ---------
-username        | The username password        |  The password text            | The text to be uploaded
+text            | The text to be uploaded

 ###File Upload
 Parameter  | Description
 ---------  | -----------
-username        | The username password        |  The password file | The file to be uploaded
+file | The file to be uploaded

 <aside class="warning">